-Name of the central bank responsible
+Name of the central bank responsible Name of the central bank responsible

 Point of contact information

 Name of the TARGET2 user

 Name of the contact person

 Title/function

 Telephone number

 E-mail address

 General incident information

 Incident ID (to be assigned by the central bank CC/YYYYMMDD/no

 responsible)

-Status ☐ Interim ☐ Final 1 Type of failing component Hardware Software 2 ☐ Network 3 ☐ Infrastructure 4 Human error Date and time the incident started ddmmyyyy / hh.mm Date and time the incident ended ddmmyyyy / hh.mm Duration hh.mm Description of the incident (the sum management and avoiding technical last for instance the following elements: • basic description of the events and elements are services/systems affected by the interpretation of the external effects (e.g. other TARGE). nguage to the extent possible.
-The state their impact; acident; and • Details of the cause of the incident t (specifically, the root cause of the he incident (who, what, where, when, how?))
-Remedial action (this section should in nclude for instance the following el lements: action taken to resolve the incident t; and measures taken to prevent the incid dent from reoccurring/implementati on scheduled for)
+Status Interim Final

+Type of failing component Hardware Software

+Network Infrastructure

+Human error

+Date and time the incident started ddmmyyyy / hh.mm

+Date and time the incident ended ddmmyyyy / hh.mm

+Duration hh.mm

+Description of the incident (the summary should be a high-level description suitable for senior management and avoiding technical language to the extent possible.
+The summary should include for instance the following elements:

+- basic description of the events and their impact; - services/systems affected by the incident; and - external effects (e.g. other TARGET2 users affected).

+Details of the cause of the incident (specifically, the root cause of the incident (who, what, where, when, how?))

+Remedial action (this section should include for instance the following elements:

+- action taken to resolve the incident; and - measures taken to prevent the incident from reoccurring/implementation scheduled for)